-A more formal run-down of my career is available under the heading Curriculum Vitae, and a less formal run-down of my hobbies is also available.
+Elsewhere on this site I’ve included a trimmed-down version of my Curriculum Vitae, as well as an informal list of my hobbies.
 Of course, I’m always happy to answer questions; leave a comment on one of my blog posts, or email me (coral @ sheldon-hess . org) to get in touch!